curvedinf/wove/README.md

 Wove lets you write async code that reads top-to-bottom like normal Python code.
 It automatically discovers which pieces of code can be run in parallel and which need to be run sequentially then executes them with maximum concurrency.
 It is orchestration without the ceremony.

-Asyncio is a powerful tool, but bogs you down in boilerplate.
-Unlike `asyncio.gather`, which needs you to manually build a list of awaitables, Wove infers the execution graph directly from your function signatures.
-Unlike heavy frameworks like Celery or Airflow, Wove is a zero-dependency, lightweight library for in-process concurrency, perfect for I/O-bound work like API calls and database queries in a single request or script.
+Wove is a zero-dependency, lightweight library for in-process concurrency, perfect for I/O-bound work like API calls and database queries.

 ## Core Concepts
 Wove is made from sensical philosophies that make async code feel more Pythonic.